 Prime items to declutter include empty bottles (rinse and recycle them when possible), as well as products that you know you will never use because you didn't like them, or whatever other reason you don't enjoy them.

 If you've got several almost empty bottles or containers you will use make a concerted effort to use the last of these products up to get the packaging out of your home, and then make sure to finish one container completely before opening another next time.

-Trust me, having less of these items you don't actually want or use can make it much easier to actually get your laundry done, since you aren't moving around things over and over again to get to the items you do want to use.
+Clearing out space for supplies, and then not overfilling the area will make it much easier to actually get your laundry done, since you aren't moving around things over and over again to get to the items you do want to use.